JirkaKrivanek/eventbus/README.md

   - Producers
 - Multi threading support with delivering on the same thread which registered - done
 - Timed events posting with repeated and cancel option
-- Android main UI thread support
+- Android main UI thread support - done
 - AWT main loop support - done

 The documentation will be added as soon as the development finishes ;)